derjasper/blue.frontend/development/docs/source/api/sassmodules/predefinedrules.rst

 Predefined Rules
 ================

-Predefined rules are CSS classes defined by blue leaf.
+Predefined rules are CSS classes defined by blue.frontend.

-Normally, blue leaf does not create any CSS rules for specific classes.
+Normally, blue.frontend does not create any CSS rules for specific classes.
 If a module defines such rules it should happen via the ``predefine`` mixin in order to allow site developers to disable these rules.

-Predefined rules can be turned off via the ``$predefined`` variable in :doc:`blueleaf`.
+Predefined rules can be turned off via the ``$predefined`` variable in :doc:`blue`.

 Note: These mixins are not for use from outside the framework.
 They are documented for framework developers.